-The Grade Point Average (GPA) is the weighted average of all results the student obtained.
+The Grade Point Average (GPA) is the weighted average of all results the student obtained and uses to pass the final examination of the programme (article 4.11) .
 This includes not only the regular LUC courses, but also transferred courses, any external classes approved by the Board of Examiners, and Semester Abroad courses.
 The following results do not affect the GPA: